guidias1212/road_to_fullstack/03_BACK-END/03_Other_Languages/01_Java/08_relational_databases/06_SQL/README.md

 **SELECT DISTINCT:**

 The SELECT DISTINCT statement is used to return only distinct (different) values.
-Inside a table, a column often contains many duplicate values; and sometimes you only want to list the different (distinct) values.
+Inside a table, a column often contains many duplicate values; and sometimes you only want to list the different (distinct) values:
 ```
 SELECT DISTINCT column1, column2, ...
 FROM table_name;